section-engineering-education/engineering-education/content/articles/road-layout-design-programatically-using-matlab/index.md

-### Road layout design programmatacally using matlab
+### Road layout design programmatacally using Matlab
 ### Introduction
 In designing road layout, we use the `drivingscenario` function. `scenario` function allows for simulation of an activity or a structure in the real world.

-You can use the `Drivingscenario` function to create different road layout designs by plotting the road layout in 2D or 3d graphs.
+You can use the `Drivingscenario` function to create different road layout designs by plotting the road layout in 2D or 3D graphs.
 It is done by specifying the coordinates of the road center using function `roadCentre=[];` and the road width then plotting these points on the graph.

 ### Prerequisites
 To follow along with this tutorial, you'll need: